+Each AssetMessage shall be assigned an incremental sequence value.
+Where the AssetMessage is a response, the ackSequence field AssetMessage shall be present and contain the originating message sequence number.

 Pairing an endpoint with an ASSET

 Endpoints wishing to pair shall place a call to the ASSET containing the ASSETMessage with the application field set to associateRequest.
 All other fields shall be omitted.
 The associateRequest shall contain a proposed association life.